Macromolecular Solution Small-Angle X-ray Scattering (SAXS)

 Ion exchange chromatography (IEC) allows separation of particles by charge rather than size, making it useful in cases where SEC cannot resolve between different components in solution.
 BioCAT offers IEC in-line with SAXS (IEC-SAXS) for samples that are not separable by SEC-SAXS.
 Because IEC requires a changing buffer during elution (typically a slope or step gradient in salt or pH), data analysis is more involved than for SEC-SAXS, but analysis algorithms are now widely available, making this a routine technique at the beamline.
 These experiments are more involved, and often require some work to optimize an appropriate gradient, so it is important to discuss your potential IEC-SAXS experiments with beamline personnel before requesting beamtime.

-The AKTA Pure used for SEC-SAXS is also capable of IEC-SAXS using the two pumps to create the necessary gradient for elution.
-BioCAT also has the following columns available for users:
+The custom HPLC used for SEC-SAXS is also capable of IEC-SAXS as each pump is a quaternary pump able to create the necessary gradient for elution.
+BioCAT has the following IEC columns available for users:

 • Capto HiRes Q 5/50